 While there are many options for people needing personal care, few help to alleviate loneliness and give the on-going companionship that sharing a home can give.
 Homeshare is an affordable solution offering practical help and support which can typically be very expensive if sought through separate channels.

-Share & Care is committed to offering a bespoke, personal and professional service.
-Our Sharers are matched as closely as possible with our Homeowners to ensure that a friendship and mutual respect can develop, while also ensuring that safeguards exist.
-We are proud that our clients reward us by recommending us and, although we are keen to grow and promote the concept of homeshare across the UK, we are committed to ensuring we maintain our high standards, giving personal attention, support and the careful introductions of Homeowners to potential Sharers.
+Share and Care is committed to offering an affordable, personal and professional service.
+Our Sharers are matched as closely as possible with our Householders to ensure that a friendship and mutual respect can develop, while also ensuring that safeguards exist.
+We are proud that our clients reward us by recommending us and, whilst we are keen to grow and promote the concept of homeshare across the UK, we are also committed to ensuring we maintain our high standards of giving personal attention and support to all our clients.

 Prior to founding Share and Care Homeshare, Caroline established and ran a nanny agency; “Years of recruiting nannies, as well as 15+ years of running a homeshare service, has given me a wealth of experience in matching different characters and their varied needs.
 I also have a personal understanding of Dementia and how it can affect a family and have trained as a Dementia Friends Ambassador to help people understand what it is like to live with Dementia.
 This allows me to run information sessions for family members and Sharers which cover the key messages that we want everyone to know about Dementia.
 Recently I have also completed The Open University Mental Capacity course.”

 Amanda Clarke – Director and Safeguarding Lead for Share and Care Homeshare